LemmySmackett/LemmySmackettCom/content/stories/general/bat_and_switch.md

 "If only I had stopped Braniac from activating the Photon Flux Feminizer," Bruce laments.
 "None of this would have happened."

 "There, there, Master Bruce."
 Alfred takes him in both arms, nestling her master's head in her plush, soothing bosom.
-"There, there." Ω
+"There, there." ■